sanail/plz/README.md

 Builds and tests on macOS, Linux and Windows.
 TLS is `rustls`, so no system OpenSSL is needed to build on any of them.

-English is the project language: code, comments, messages, prompts and docs are all written in English.
-Interface translations will come with i18n later; today the only language that varies is the one the model explains commands in, which follows your request.

 ## License